 Eat Colorful Fruits and Veggies

 Get the vitamins and nutrients you need while filling up on fewer calories by incorporating more colorful fruits and veggies into your diet.
-Consider replacing your typical starchy side at dinner, such as potatoes or rice, with a large helping of roasted veggies or fresh fruit salad.
+Consider replacing your typical starchy side of rice or potatoes at dinner with a large helping of roasted veggies or fresh fruit salad.
 Your body will thank you!

 Eat More Healthy Carbs and Whole Grains